 You can get a copy HERE.

-Farm mom’s have some special needs that most mom’s don’t have.
+Farm mom’s have some special needs that most mom’s don’t have which is why I made this farm baby gifts list.
 If you’re a dairy farmer (or other type of livestock that produces a smell other people find offensive) I highly suggest picking up a used infant car seat that you can use in the barn.
 Silas spent many milkings literally hanging out in our parlor while we milked.
 Hanging out as in, a chain from the ceiling with a clip that went around the handle for the infant seat.
 It made an awesome baby swing.
 Of course MAKE SURE YOU STRAP THE KID INTO THE SEAT.
 (No, Silas isn’t strapped in in the photo above but only because I had set him in the seat to take this picture and was standing right there with him.)

 I also recommend finding a used jogging type stroller.
 A regular stroller does not cope with mud very well and it doesn’t make sense to spend hundreds of dollars on a stroller that is just going to get filthy.